cellannotation/cas-tools/docs/cli.md

 **Command-line Arguments:**
 - `--json`      : Path to the CAS JSON schema file.
 - `--anndata`   : Path to the AnnData file.
-Path to the AnnData file.
-If not provided, AnnData will be downloaded using matrix file id from CAS JSON.
+If not provided, AnnData will be downloaded using the matrix file ID from the CAS JSON.
-- `--validate`  : (Optional) Perform validation checks before writing to the output AnnData file.
+- `--validate`  : (Optional) If set, the following validation checks will be performed before writing to the output AnnData file:
+    1. Verifies that all cell barcodes (cell IDs) in CAS exist in AnnData and vice versa.
+    2. Identifies matching labelset names between CAS and AnnData.
+    3. Validates that cell sets associated with each annotation match between CAS and AnnData.
+    4. Checks if the cell labels are identical; if not, provides options to update or terminate.
 - `--output`    : Output AnnData file name (default: output.h5ad).

 Please check the [related notebook](../notebooks/test_merge.ipynb) to evaluate the output data format.

-Here’s the **raw Markdown** version without emojis and keeping the original format:

 ## Populate Cell IDs

-Add/update CellIDs to CAS from matching AnnData file.
-Checks for alignment between `obs` key:value pairs in AnnData file and labelset:cell_label pairs in CAS for some specified list of `labelsets`.
+Add/update CellIDs to CAS from a matching AnnData file.
+Checks for alignment between `obs` key-value pairs in the AnnData file and labelset:cell_label pairs in CAS for a specified list of `labelsets`.
 If they are aligned, updates `cell_ids` in CAS.

 ```commandline
 cas populate_cells --json path/to/json_file.json --anndata path/to/anndata_file.h5ad --labelsets Cluster,Supercluster --validate